In 2018 there are exciting developments:

-According to Harpers & Queen I was the world’s first gift wrapping consultant.
+I am best known as an international gift wrapping expert and according to Harpers & Queen I was the world’s first gift wrapping consultant.
 In fact, I started wrapping at the age of 3 ½!
 My grandmother came to stay and not long afterwards her lingerie disappeared only to reappear wrapped in neat little parcels.
 I had begun gift wrapping!

 I have operated gift wrapping services in several locations.
 In Hamleys toy store in London my way of wrapping a teddy bear proved so popular that customers started buying them so they could have the wrap!
 The prize for the oddest item to be wrapped goes to a box of Kleenex at Heathrow Airport.
-The reason why it was wrapped would not be out of place in a thriller!
+The reason why would not be out of place in a thriller!

-In addition to countless radio interviews, I’ve appeared on many television programmes including BBC Breakfast, Good Morning Britain, Sky News Sunrise, This Morning and Channel 5’s A Million Pound Christmas but the scariest was live on BBC1 when I had to wrap a bottle of red wine on the arm of a chair.
+In addition to almost 100 radio interviews, I’ve appeared on many television programmes including BBC Breakfast, Good Morning Britain, Sky News Sunrise, This Morning and Channel 5’s A Million Pound Christmas but the scariest was live on BBC1 when I had to wrap a bottle of red wine which was resting on the arm of a chair.
 Luckily I didn’t drop it!

 On The One Show, also on BBC1, I taught Chris Evans and Gerard Butler, the Hollywood heartthrob how to wrap.
 Chris was delighted until he realised that having demonstrated his new found skill his wife was now likely to seek his assistance wrapping Christmas presents when he got home!